-Hello, I’m Sam Barnes, a digital project management consultant and technical team manager.
+Hello, I’m Sam Barnes, a digital project management consultant and software engineering team manager.
 I’m currently working in London as a Senior Development Manager at Marks and Spencer.
-I’m also the co-founder of PathfinderDPM, a digital project management training company with a twist.

 Since launching the blog in 2009 I’ve had the pleasure of meeting a whole load of lovely people and this has led to the following work:

 - Speaker at Happy Cog’s Digital Project Management Summit, Philadelphia 2015

 - Panellist at The Big Do with ScrumMasters from King and GDS, Oxford 2015

 - Speaker at Happy Cog’s Digital Project Management Summit, Austin 2014